kaivont85/Note-Taker/README.md

 # Description

 This is a simple note taker/to-do-list.
-You have add notes or lists, save them, edit them and delete them when finished.
+You have add notes or lists, save them and delete them when finished.

 # How To Use